1818-08-31

 1.6 Issue creation and solving issues

-Define various labels (bugs, feature-requests, usability, etc.) and states for your issues to easily order them.
+Define various labels (bugs, feature requests, usability, etc.) and states for your issues to organize them easily.
 Remember: the triage problem can bury you!

 Write down how the communication between your developers, testing team and other stakeholders involved should take place while testing.